Money-Making Guides

 Single sapling cash-out

-Current 1.6 wiki value for selling one crafted Tea Sapling; material opportunity cost not subtracted.
+Current 1.6 wiki value for selling one crafted Tea Sapling; forage, fiber, and wood opportunity costs are not subtracted.

 Small early batch

-Derived estimate for 20 crafted Tea Saplings sold at the current listed value.
+Derived estimate for 20 crafted Tea Saplings sold at the listed value; useful as a planning example, not a full-route net-profit model.

 Best for

-• - Players who need a cash bridge before sprinklers, animals, or artisan machines are online
+• - Players who need early Spring cash before sprinklers, animals, or artisan machines are online

-• - Players who can reach Caroline's 2-heart event early
+• - Players who can reach Caroline's 2-heart event without ignoring planting, fishing, or mining progress

 Caveats

-• - Older guides may be based on the pre-1.6 500g sell price, so this route should be labeled version-sensitive.
+• - Older advice may assume the pre-1.6 500g sell price, so use current values when judging the route.

 What this guide covers

-• - The 1.6 price change makes this a controlled tool instead of a runaway money exploit.
+• - The 1.6 price change makes the route a controlled bridge instead of an exploit-style answer.

 Sources